stadid/webcontrol/README.md

 • Control the system via an external contact (requires a special USB GPIO device).
 Currently only one function is implemented for the VRC700 controller.

 • Supports both wired (Ethernet) and Wi-Fi connections.

-• Lightweight web interface accessible from any device with a web browser (phone, tablet, PC, or even a smartwatch).

 • Program updates via the Internet or via downloadable ZIP package.